Everything to Love About Homemade Pasta Bolognese…in 60 Minutes or Less!!!

 The key ingredients include…

 - Ground turkey – Whereas traditional bolognese is typically made with ground beef or ground pork, I like opting for a slightly leaner option for weeknight cooking.
 Ground turkey is great!
 Avoid extra lean turkey as it dries out very quickly – not ideal for a simmered meat sauce!
-Choose dark ground turkey or at least 93% lean ground turkey.
+Opt for ground turkey thighs or use at most 93% lean ground turkey.

 - Soffritto – The Italian holy trinity, a flavorful mixture of carrots, celery, & onion.